Stevie257/PyWebRadio/README.md

 ---

 # Music
 All the audio files the program will play are located in the `Music`, `Jingles`, and `End` folders.
-Place all of the tracks you want the station to play inside of the `Music` folder and all of your jingles in the `Jingles` folder.
+Delete the existing sample audio and place all of the tracks you want the station to play inside of the `Music` folder and all of your jingles in the `Jingles` folder.
 If enabled, the program will add all audio files inside the `End` folder to the end of the queue without adding any jingles between them.

 You can enable or disable adding jingles and end audio in the settings tab.
 > [!CAUTION]